Identification of Latent Group Effects under Conditional Calibration: Conclusion

 \section{Conclusion}

 This paper has developed a framework for identifying and estimating a structural group effect when the binary group indicator is latent but a calibrated probability score is observed.
 Under a constant-coefficient conditional mean model and the calibration condition $\E[G\mid p,X]=p$, the structural coefficient $\tau$ is point-identified by a closed-form ratio of observable moments, provided the score carries residual variation beyond covariates.
-Identification fails precisely when this residual variation is absent, and the failure is characterised constructively by an explicit family of observationally equivalent models with arbitrary coefficients.
+Identification fails precisely when this residual variation is absent, and the failure is characterised constructively by an explicit family of observationally equivalent models---outcome-coupled latent indicators---whose coefficients span a nondegenerate interval.

 Several conclusions follow from the analysis.
-The identified coefficient is a within-covariate-cell structural effect, distinct from the marginal group mean gap; the two coincide if and only if the latent groups are covariate-balanced.
+The identified coefficient is a within-covariate-cell structural effect, distinct from the marginal group mean gap---itself identified in closed form under conditional calibration; the two coincide if and only if the latent groups are covariate-balanced.
 The oracle estimator is $\sqrt{n}$-consistent and asymptotically normal with a closed-form sandwich variance, and the moment approach strictly dominates hard-threshold classification whenever the score is imperfectly concentrated.
 When calibration is imperfect, the bias admits an exact formula and is bounded by a sharp sensitivity bound that scales inversely with the residual score variance, consistently with the identification result.

 The Monte Carlo evidence confirms each of these predictions quantitatively: the oracle estimator is approximately unbiased and asymptotically normal, RMSE diverges at the predicted rate as $\Vs\to 0$, calibration errors produce bias bounded by the sharp formula, and hard-threshold classification induces the predicted attenuation factor $\kappa$.